Last Updated on October 28, 2022 by Jeremy

 Why Don't You Do Top 10 Lists?

-The reason for this is because other websites write posts about the Top 10 [X] in [Y] and it amounts to being the only ten places they visited in the city (or worse, ten places they found in a Google search).
-There is no authority behind the author calling something a “top spot,” and as we’re still working on becoming that authority in Pittsburgh it isn’t our place to do it yet.
+Generally speaking, we hate what Top 10 lists have become.
+Most websites write posts about the Top 10 [X] in [Y] and it amounts to being the only ten places they visited in the city (or worse, ten places they found in a Google search).
+There is no authority behind the author calling something a “top spot,” and as we're still working on becoming that authority in Pittsburgh it isn't our place to do it yet.

-That is why we shape our articles either as quests (such as The Quest for the Best Tacos in Pittsburgh) or a simple list of places to visit (such as X Pittsburgh Breweries to Visit).
-We may rank the places we’ve visited inside these posts, but the businesses featured are just that- the places we’ve visited so far.
+We may rank the places we've visited inside these posts, but the businesses featured are just that- the places we've visited so far.
 The more we visit the more we add to the list, and the more we add the better the post gets!

 If your favorite spot is not featured it is more likely that we haven't been there rather than us slighting it in the feature.
 Don't worry, we'll get there.
 But we're also happy if you want to email us at [email protected] to help get us there sooner as we do tend to visit reader recommendations ASAP!